Jbohn44/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
-The project that I am going to be working on will be a web application that allows users to create, store, and manipulate bread formulas.
+The project that I am going to be working on will be a web application that allows users to create, store, and manipulate bread recipes.
 This will be intended for professional bakers or home bakers that want to bake like professional bakers.

 ### Features
 * Create recipes: Users will be able to create and save recipes to their profile.